julelang/manual/src/comptime/reflection.md

 The example above, defines the `PrintFields` function with generic type which is prints value of struct's fields.
 Therefore The parameter `s` should be structure, so the type `T` is structure.

-Function implementation checks whether type `T` is struct and then prints values of struct fields using dynamic access with power of the `comptime::ValueOf` function.
+Function implementation checks whether type `T` is struct and then prints values of struct fields using dynamic access with power of the `comptime::Valueof` function.
 Thus, the `PrintFields` function can print fields of all structures without runtime reflection cost.

 ## Example Programs